WojciechMula/toys/iterater-over-bits/README.txt

 3. block-3 -- split a word into 3-bit subwords, for each subword unroll callback calls;
 4. block-4 -- as above, but subword size is 4 bits.

-In all methods the number of callback call is the same and is equal the number of bits set in a word.
+In all methods the number of callback call is the same and is equal to the number of bits set in a word.
 The methods differ in the number of iterations over a single word: